Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Discussion

 \section{Discussion}

 In this article, we take a contraction theory approach to the problem of tracking optimal trajectories in time-varying convex optimization problems.
 We prove in Theorem~\ref{thm:bound_time_varying_eq} that the tracking error between any solution trajectory of a strongly infinitesimally contracting system and its equilibrium trajectory is upper bounded with an explicit estimate on the bound.
-To apply this Theorem, we establish the strong infinitesimal contractivity of three dynamical systems solving optimization problems and apply Theorem~\ref{thm:bound_time_varying_eq} to provide explicit tracking error bounds.
-We validate these bounds in two numerical examples.
+We additionally prove in Theorem~\ref{thm:exact=tracking} that any strongly infinitesimally contracting system can be augmented with a feedforward term to ensure that the tracking error converges to zero exponentially quickly.
+To apply these theorems, we establish the strong infinitesimal contractivity of three dynamical systems solving optimization problems and apply Theorem~\ref{thm:bound_time_varying_eq} to provide explicit tracking error bounds.
+We validate these bounds in two numerical examples and present a novel application to CBF-based control.

 We believe that this work motivates future research in establishing the strong infinitesimal contractivity of dynamical systems solving optimization problems or performing more general computation due to the desirable consequences of contractivity.
-As future research, we plan to investigate (i) discretization of parameter-varying contracting dynamics and establish similar tracking error bounds for discrete-time contracting systems, (ii) contractivity properties of continuous-time stochastic optimization algorithms based on stochastic differential equations~\cite{ZA:22}, and (iii) nonconvex optimization problems with isolated local minima using the theory of $k$-contraction~\cite{CW-IK-MM:22}.
+As future research, we plan to investigate (i) discretization of parameter-varying contracting dynamics and establish similar tracking error bounds for discrete-time contracting systems~\cite{GR-FW:22}, (ii) contractivity properties of continuous-time stochastic optimization algorithms based on stochastic differential equations~\cite{ZA:22}, and (iii) time-varying nonconvex optimization problems with isolated local minima~\cite{YD-JL-MA:23}, possibly using the theory of $k$-contraction~\cite{CW-IK-MM:22}. \changeafter{Finally, we believe that a comprehensive comparison to methods based upon incremental quadratic constraints~\cite{LL-BR-AP:16} and dissipative systems theory~\cite{LL:22} could provide novel design insights.}

 \appendices